tabbytoney/chat-app-socketio/README.md

 # chat-app-socketio
  A realtime messaging app, using JavaScript, React, ChakraUI, Express, MongoDb, and SocketIO

+# Note:
-# Note: .env and database details are not included in the repo, I kept those private to limit access.
+.env and database details are not included in the repo, I kept those private to limit access.
+Also I haven't deployed this anywhere publicly.

 # to run locally:
 In root app: npm i